cpustejovsky/twitterbot/README.md

 * ~~Set up as a web app on a Heroku dyno that [dyno-waker](https://github.com/cpustejovsky/dyno-waker) can hit daily.~~
 * ~~Add tests~~
 * ~~Pass in twitter usernames as parameters~~
+* ~~Look into if it's possible for a twitter bot to like tweets on behalf of a user.~~
 * Add information about unread notifications
 * Add information about unread messages
+* Allow users to connect their Twitter account to estuaryapp.com
+* Provide functionality for other users
 * Use `html/templates` for templating email body instead of string manipulation
-* ~~Look into if it's possible for a twitter bot to like tweets on behalf of a user.~~
-* Allow users to connect their Twitter account to estuaryapp.com
-* refactor the web app to accept a POST request from estuaryapp.com that contains the usernames to use along with the email address.